“For if I preach the gospel, I have nothing to boast of, for I am under compulsion; for woe is me if I do not preach the gospel” (1 Cor 9.16)

 I think there is a different sense in the word “compel.”

-I’ve noticed over my Christian life:
+I’ve noticed throughout my Christian life:

 the more vibrant my relationship with Jesus, the more vibrant and vocal my evangelism is.